Fluwyy/rocketLeague-CM/README.md

 not done just uploading for now in case i need a backup
 # Plans
- I want to make a cli and a gui version start using multiple files
+ I want to make a cli and a gui version and start using multiple files :/